Getting to the Vaccine Site:

 What allergies exclude me from receiving?

 Currently the vaccine is recommended unless you a history of anaphylaxis or are allergic to the COVID vaccine ingredients.

 I am receiving chemotherapy, should I receive the vaccine?

-The vaccine is recommended for people on chemotherapy but the tier category you fall into to get the vaccine depends on your type of cancer.
+Yes, the vaccine is recommended for people on chemotherapy.
 Consult with your healthcare provider to discover your options.

 There have been reports the vaccine can cause reproductive issues in the future, who does this affect?

 There have been no studies to show the vaccines causes reproductive issues in the future.
 Studies so far that have been done on mice do not show any reproductive issues.

 Should I get vaccinated if I am pregnant, breastfeeding or lactating?

 It is currently recommended pregnant or breastfeeding women get the vaccine, particularly if they fall into a high-risk group.
 A pregnant woman should have the discussion with her healthcare provider that can help her make an informed decision.